 Follow the configuration instructions in Set up live streaming using an RTMP-based encoder in Wowza Streaming Engine to create a live application.
 The GoCoder configuration steps in this article are based on a Wowza Streaming Engine application named live.

-If you plan to use adaptive-bitrate streaming, you must also configure Wowza Transcoder.
+If you plan to use adaptive-bitrate streaming, you must also configure Transcoder.
 Transcoder will decode the incoming single-bitrate live stream from the GoCoder app and re-encode it to multiple bitrates with properly aligned keyframes.
-For more information, see Set up and run Wowza Transcoder in Wowza Streaming Engine.
+For more information, see Set up and run Transcoder in Wowza Streaming Engine.

 Configure Wowza GoCoder